belangeo/pyo/doc/PyoObject/Disto.rst

     :param drive: float or :class:`PyoObject`, optional

-    Amount of distortion applied on the signal, between 0 and 1.
+    Amount of distortion applied to the signal, between 0 and 1.
-    Default to 0.75.
+    Defaults to 0.75.

     :param slope: float or :class:`PyoObject`, optional

-    Slope of a lowpass filter applied after distortion, between 0 and 1.
+    Slope of the lowpass filter applied after distortion, between 0 and 1.
-    Default to 0.5.
+    Defaults to 0.5.

 .. method:: Disto.setInput(x, fadetime=0.05)